The Radius Distribution of Planets Around Cool Stars: Conclusions

-In addition to demonstrating how to extract empirical distributions from \Kepler\ data without relying on arbitrary binning, we call attention to the importance of understanding in detail the detection efficiency of transit search algorithms.
-Future studies can most directly support analyses such as these---which lie at the very core of the \Kepler\ mission---by directly computing the detection efficiency of these algorithms as a function of signal-to-noise ratio, enabling reliable correction for incompleteness near the detection threshold, where many of the most scientifically interesting discoveries will be made.
-And finally, we emphasize that this calculation is based on a target sample of only about 3900 cool stars and a KOI search only through Q8 data.
-Continued expansion of the cool star \Kepler\ sample by re-appropriation of target pixels could potentially increase this sample size by a factor of two or more, allowing for greatly strengthened conclusions from the small-planet radius distribution and giving a greater handle on the formation processes of planetary systems around the most numerous stars in the Galaxy.
+Finally, we emphasize that this calculation is based on a target sample of only about 3900 cool stars and a KOI search only through Q12 data.
+Future pipeline searches and continued observations of cool stars by the K2 mission, as well as future surveys such as TESS and PLATO, will increase this sample size, allowing for strengthened conclusions from the small-planet radius distribution and giving a greater handle on the formation processes of planetary systems around the most numerous stars in the Galaxy.
 In addition, careful application of these same principles to the entire \Kepler\ dataset, as permitted by accurate knowledge of stellar parameters, will continue to uncover important clues to the formation and evolution of all types of planetary systems.

 \acknowledgments{The authors acknowledge John Johnson and the Caltech Exolab for nurturing the intellectual environment in which this work took shape, in particular, conversations with Phil Muirhead, Leslie Rogers, Avi Shporer, Ben Montet, and Jean-Michel Desert.
-We also thank Peter Goldreich for an enlightening conversation about rocky planet formation, and Dave Charbonneau and Courtney Dressing for helpful comments on an early draft.
-TDM acknowledges support from NASA NNX11AG85G.}
+TDM thanks Ed Turner and David Hogg for supportive conversations regarding this analysis, and Frank Porter for very helpful tips regarding density estimation, and for his willingness to share the draft version of his book \citep{narsky2013}, by which the bootstrap techniques used in this work were inspired.
+We also thank Peter Goldreich for an enlightening conversation about rocky planet formation, Dave Charbonneau and Courtney Dressing for helpful comments on an early draft.
+TDM acknowledges support from the \Kepler\ Participating Scientist Program, NASA NNX11AG85G.}